xaur/decred-news/guidelines.md

 Tips:

+* A lot of work can be done with just a browser, thanks to GitHub UI.
+* For advanced editing, get a comfortable text editor with Markdown syntax support, ideally with Markdown and Git support.
+Some options to try are Atom, Sublime Text, WebStorm.
+If you find a strong setup please share with other writers.
 * Have the text file open, throw raw links into the draft as soon as you see something notable.
+* By default your email address will be inserted in Git commits and become public.
+Learn about email privacy [here](https://help.github.com/en/articles/setting-your-commit-email-address) and [here](https://help.github.com/en/articles/blocking-command-line-pushes-that-expose-your-personal-email-address).
+For the advanced - Git also leaks your time zone.
+* If you get stuck with Git, check the [Git Book](https://git-scm.com/book) or ask in #git\_help.
 * Push draft notes daily to stay in sync with other authors.
 * Before making changes, make sure you're on the latest version.
 * Before pushing commits, make sure you're on the latest version.
 Rebase otherwise.